 Does that make sense?

 A CDP is primarily built for marketers, but it helps provide insights and information for the entire company as it reflects your customers and their behavior.
-For you as a marketer, you have five specific benefits below with a CDP:
+For you as a marketer, here are five specific benefits of a Customer Data Platform: